 - “I don’t want to spend hours just talking about anything and everything, I want concrete advice and results.”

 “At the time I started working with Steve, I experienced a deep and constant nervousness.
 I wanted to find inner peace and wanted to feel “complete”.
 But it felt like I was running along a wall and couldn’t find the entrance.
 I wasn’t very happy in my professional life and my relationship was suffering from this constant stress as well.

-Throughout the programme, I appreciated the balance between the structured approach and the fact that there was enough space to discover myself.
+Throughout the sessions, I appreciated the balance between the structured approach and the fact that there was enough space to discover myself.
 We took it step by step.
 I am capable now of noticing my own “alarm bells” and respond adequately to them, which takes away the negative emotional charge and gives a lot more peace.”

 E. – Architect

 “Getting in touch with Steve was not an easy decision for me.
 I was wondering, do I really need to see a psychologist, am I crazy?
 But I knew deep down that I had lost myself.
 I had put away my morals for the sake of having a well-paid and steady job.
 It had led me into a serious burn-out, being on sick leave for months.

 I knew I couldn’t just keep skidding from one job to the next – and that I needed help to get back to who I really was.

 In the beginning I was scared… But I have overcome that fear and I have learnt to listen to what I really wanted: to fully concentrate on my art work.
 Deep inside me I knew it already for quite some time but I didn’t trust myself enough to take the leap.

 Now I have a clear vision of what I want to do.
 More than that: I have actually started doing it, and my first exhibitions have been a success.
 I also have found the power to refuse to do things that distract me from my vision.

 My friends tell me that my self-confidence has grown.
 And I’m also able to laugh sincerely again, which is really great.